umd-lib/mdsoar/dspace/docs/MdsoarCustomizations.md

 * [MdsoarDOI.md](./MdsoarDOI.md)
 * [SubmissionForm.md](./SubmissionForm.md)
-* Community Themes - See the [umd-lib/medsoar-angular](https://github.com/umd-lib/mdsoar-angular)
+* Community Themes - See the [umd-lib/mdsoar-angular](https://github.com/umd-lib/mdsoar-angular)
   documentation

 ## Minor Customizations

-The following customizations were made to the DSpace configuration settings in the "dspace/config/local.cfg.EXAMPLE" file, to override the default settings in the stock DSpace configuration files.
+The following settings were added to the "dspace/config/local.cfg.EXAMPLE" file, to override default settings in the stock DSpace configuration files.

-* `usage-statistics.logBots` - ("false") Disable logging of spiders/bots in Solr
+* `usage-statistics.logBots` - Disable logging of spiders/bots in Solr
   statistics.

 * `usage-statistics.authorization.admin.usage` - Do not show "Statistics" menu